junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 Blood flukes are not spread directly from person to person.
 Part of their life they must live inside a certain kind of small water snail.

-Blood flukes spread like this:
+_Blood flukes spread like this:_

   1. Infected person urinates or defecates in water.

   2. Urine or feces has worm eggs in it.

   3. Worm eggs hatch and go into snails.

+  4. Young worms leave snail and go into another person.

   5. In this way, someone who washes or swims in water where an infected person has urinated or defecated also becomes infected.
-  4. Young worms leave snail and go into another person.

 To prevent schistosomiasis, cooperate with programs to kill snails and treat infected persons.
-But most important: Everyone should learn to use latrines and NEVER URINATE OR DEFECATE IN OR NEAR WATER.
+But most important: **Everyone should learn to use latrines and NEVER URINATE OR DEFECATE IN OR NEAR WATER.**

-For information on guinea worm, which is also spread in water, see [page 406](#page-406) to [page 407](#page-407).
+For information on guinea worm, which is also spread in water, see [page 406](#page-406) and [page 407](#page-407).

 # [147](#page-147)